-The Stockholm Institute of Transition Economics (SITE) has the pleasure of inviting you to our 9th Energy Day “Economic Impacts of Oil Price Fluctuations”.
+The Stockholm Institute of Transition Economics (SITE) has the pleasure of inviting you to 10th Energy Day.

-The Stockholm Institute of Transition Economics (SITE) and the Association of Swedish Development Economists (ASWEDE) has the pleasure to invite you to the SITE Academic conference "Fighting Corruption in Developing and Transition Countries".
+The Stockholm Institute of Transition Economics (SITE) and the Swedish Ministry for Foreign Affairs has the pleasure to invite you the Development Day 2016 conference on May 27 at the Stockholm School of Economics.

 Global Inequality – What Do We Mean and What Do We Know?